tharte/emacs-reveal/paper.md

-@AAL+12), (a) avoiding manual identification and copying of licensing information, which is among the most time-consuming factors for OER projects [see @FLGB16], and (b) making licensing information accessible on the Semantic Web (with RDFa in HTML) [see @Hor08].
+@AAL+12), (a) avoiding manual identification and copying of licensing information, which is among the most time-consuming factors for OER projects [see @FLGB16], and (b) making licensing information accessible on the Semantic Web with RDFa in HTML
+[see @Hor08 for a general introduction to the Semantic Web].

-With emacs-reveal, source files for presentations are written in the lightweight markup language Org Mode [@SD11] (which is native to the text editor [GNU Emacs](https://www.gnu.org/software/emacs/) but can be edited in any text editor and which is also used in other contexts to create modular and reusable teaching materials [@org-coursepack]) and converted to slideshows based on the HTML presentation framework [reveal.js](https://revealjs.com/).
+With emacs-reveal, source files for presentations are written in the lightweight markup language Org Mode [@SD11] and converted to slideshows based on the HTML presentation framework [reveal.js](https://revealjs.com/).
+Org mode is native to the
+text editor [GNU Emacs](https://www.gnu.org/software/emacs/) but can be edited in any text editor; it is also used in other contexts to create modular and reusable teaching materials [@org-coursepack].
 [Docker images for emacs-reveal](https://gitlab.com/oer/docker) can be used to generate OER presentations in
 GitLab Continuous Integration infrastructures, notably a